My, my, folks, it just, it's, it's all going wrong for the one.

 Hello.

-Hey, Rush, it's an honor to be speaking with.
+Hey, Rush, it's an honor to be speaking.

 Thank you.

-I will tell you after monumental events like the election of uh Scott Brown in Massachusetts, I sometimes wonder what if.
+I will tell you, after monumental events like the election of Scott Brown in Massachusetts, I sometimes wonder what if.

-And I remember when Senator Kennedy on his deathbed sent a letter to DeVall Patrick and said, No, no, no, can't follow the law.
+And I remember when Senator Kennedy on his deathbed sent a letter to Duval Patrick and said, no, no, no, can't follow the law.

 Let's change the law and immediately appoint somebody because health care is that important.

-And I'm I'm wondering whether if that had not changed, whether today Martha Coakley might be the new Senator.
+And I'm wondering whether if that had not changed, whether today Martha Coakley might be the new senator of the United States.

-Well, I think I think that the bunch of people doing postmortems on this and would agree with you that if if they had just, you know, just followed the law and and and gone ahead with with their special election and and not changed the law so that the governor could appoint somebody, uh then they would probably have still held on to the 60th seat.
+Well, I think the bunch of people doing post-mortems on this and would agree with you that if they had just, you know, just followed the law and gone ahead with their special election and not changed the law so that the governor could appoint somebody, then they would probably have still held on to the 60th seat.

-You know, those who live by political chicanery die by political chickenery.
+You know, those who live by political chicanery die by political chicanery.

 It's absolutely right.